ChahirSaid/Born2beroot/README.md

 Essential questions and answers that arose during the Born2beRoot project development and implementation.
 This section aims to address common queries and provide helpful insights for project execution.

+## General knowledge

+---

-## What Happens When You Turn On Your PC, and Is It the Same for a Virtual Machine?
+### What Happens When You Turn On Your PC, and Is It the Same for a Virtual Machine?

 When you turn on a PC, a complex sequence of events occurs as the system initializes.
 This guide provides a detailed breakdown of the process, incorporating modern technologies and security considerations.